moleculerjs/site/source/docs/0.13/actions.md

 }});
 ```

 The `meta` is sent back to the caller service.
-You can use it to send extra meta information back to the caller.
+Use it to send extra meta information back to the caller.
 E.g.: send response headers back to API gateway or set resolved logged in user to metadata.

 ```js
 broker.createService({